energywebfoundation/ssi/apps/vc-api/docs/tutorials/consent-tutorial.md

 Then, from the Postman app, import [the open-api json](../openapi.json) and [the environment](../vc-api.postman_environment.json) for the Nest.js wallet.
 Instructions on how to import into Postman can be found [here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman).

-### 1. Permanent Consenter Card issuance

-#### 1.1 [Consent-Requesting portal] Configure the credential issuance exchange
+### 1 [Consent-Requesting portal] Configure the consent request exchange

-The authority portal needs to configure the parameters of the permanent consenter card issuance exchange by sending an [Exchange Definition](../exchanges.md#exchange-definitions).
+The consent-requesting portal needs to configure the parameters of the consent exchange by sending an [Exchange Definition](../exchanges.md#exchange-definitions).
 To do this, navigate to the `Vc Api Controller create Exchange` under `vc-api/exchanges` and send the request described below.

 **Request URL**